AlexiaJM/RelativisticGAN/README.md

 **To do beforehand**

 * Change all folders locations in fid_script.sh, stable.sh, unstable.sh, GAN_losses_iter.py, GAN_losses_iter_PAC.py
-* Make sure that there are existing folders at those places
+* Make sure that there are existing folders at the locations you used
 * Run setting_up_script.sh (I recommend you open it and run lines manually)
 * Move cats folder to your favorite place
   * mv cats_bigger_than_64x64 "your_input_folder_64x64"